The Kobayashi-Hitchin correspondence for nef and big classes: Introduction

 \section{Introduction}

-The Kobayashi-Hitchin correspondence asserts that a holomorphic vector bundle $E$ over a compact complex manifold $X$ is slope polystable with respect to a K\"{a}hler class $\{\omega\}$ on $X$ if and only if $E$ admits an $\omega$-Hermitian-Yang-Mills metric.
+{\Alph{theo}} The Kobayashi-Hitchin correspondence asserts that a holomorphic vector bundle $E$ over a compact complex manifold $X$ is slope polystable with respect to a K\"{a}hler class $\{\omega\}$ on $X$ if and only if $E$ admits an $\omega$-Hermitian-Yang-Mills metric.
 If $\omega$ is a smooth K\"{a}hler metric, this correspondence was proved by Donaldson \cite{Don85} and Uhlenbeck-Yau \cite{UY86} for holomorphic vector bundles on compact K\"{a}hler manifolds, by Bando-Siu \cite{BS94} for reflexive sheaves on compact K\"{a}hler manifolds by introducing the notion of admissible Hermitian-Yang-Mills metrics, and by Xuemiao Chen \cite{Chen25} for reflexive sheaves on compact normal K\"{a}hler varieties.
-More recently, the correspondence has been extended to compact klt K\"{a}hler varieties endowed with orbifold K\"{a}hler metrics motivated by the study of the equality cases of the Bogomolov-Gieseker inequality and the Miyaoka-Yau inequality of klt varieties \cite{Faulk22}, \cite{CGNPPW23}, \cite{FO25} (refer to the introduction of \cite{IJZ25} for more detail).
-There are also results when K\"{a}hler metrics have conical singularities \cite{Li00}, \cite{JL25}.
+More recently, the correspondence has been extended to compact klt K\"{a}hler varieties endowed with orbifold K\"{a}hler metrics motivated by the study of the equality cases of the Bogomolov-Gieseker inequality on klt K\"{a}hler varieties and the Miyaoka-Yau inequality of klt varieties with nef (anti-) canonical divisor \cite{Faulk22}, \cite{CGNPPW23}, \cite{FO25} (refer to the introduction of \cite{IJZ25} for more detail).

-In \cite{Jin25}, the author defined the $\langle\alpha^{n-1}\rangle$-slope stability for a big cohomology class $\alpha$ and established the Kobayashi-Hitchin correspondence on a compact complex manifold equipped with a big line bundle $L$, under the assumption that $L$ admits an ample model.
-Recent developments in the study of the Yau-Tian-Donaldson conjecture for cscK metrics have highlighted the importance of big line bundles that do not necessarily admit ample models \cite{BJ25}.
-Any closed positive $(1,1)$-current with minimal singularities representing a big class is not positive definite and generally has singularities that cannot be described explicitly.
-Consequently, the development of analytic techniques adapted to such positive currents has become increasingly important.